raisenational/raise/server/README.md

 We manage permissions between the different AWS services with AWS IAM (e.g. to allow the Lambda functions to talk to the DynamoDB database).

-We use the Serverless framework to manage all this infrastructure, which users AWS CloudFormation under the hood.
+We use the Serverless framework to manage all this infrastructure, which uses AWS CloudFormation under the hood.
 We define the configuration for the framework (and therefore the AWS resources we want) in `serverless.ts`.

 Serverless also comes with plugins that help us:
 - `serverless-webpack`: Allows us to use webpack to bundle up our code in the way AWS Lambda expects before running or deploying it